 The Company has entered into a number of operating leases, primarily for office space and commercial property.
-These leases have remaining terms which range from seven months to 16.25 years.
-One lease contains a termination option which can reduce the lease term for a period of 10 years, however the remaining lease term does not represent this early termination date as management has concluded that it is reasonably certain that the Company will not exercise this option.
-The renewal option on another lease was exercised in February 2022 for an additional period of three years, extending this lease term to June 2025.
+These leases have remaining terms which range from 1.1 years to 5.75 years.
+The renewal option on one lease was exercised in February 2022 for an additional period of three years, extending this lease term to June 2025.
+The renewal option on another lease was derecognized in June 2022 as it is no longer reasonably certain that the option will be exercised, resulting in a reduction in the remaining term from 16 to six years.
 In September 2020, the Company entered into a sublease agreement for a commercial unit that extends through September 2023.
-In November 2021, the Company entered into a 12-month lease for office space and has elected not to apply the measurement and recognition requirements of ASC 842 to this short-term lease as any optional renewal term is not considered reasonably certain of exercise by the Company.
+In November 2021, the Company entered into a 12-month lease, with a rolling extension, for office space, and in May 2022, the Company entered into a 6-month lease for office space, which was extended to November 2023 and has elected not to apply the measurement and recognition requirements of ASC 842 to these short-term leases as any renewal term exercised or considered reasonably certain of exercise by the Company does not extend more than 12 months from the end of the previously determined lease term.
 Certain leases contain variable lease payments, including payments based on an index or rate.
-Variable lease payments based on an index or rate in effect at lease commencement.
+Variable lease payments based on an index or rate are initially measured using the index or rate in effect at lease commencement.
 Certain agreements contain both lease and non-lease components.
 The Company has elected to separately account for these components in determining the lease liabilities and right-of-use assets.
 The Company's lease agreements generally do not provide an implicit borrowing rate; therefore, an internal incremental borrowing rate was determined based on information available at lease commencement date for the purposes of determining the present value of lease payments.
 The Company used the incremental borrowing rate on January 1, 2019 for all leases that commenced prior to that date.
 All operating lease expenses are recognized on a straight-line basis over the lease term.
-The Company recognized \$146 of operating lease costs for right-of-use assets during the three months ended March 31, 2022 and \$22 and \$22 and \$280 of operating lease
+The Company recognized \$234 and \$644 of operating lease costs for right-of-use assets during the three and nine months ended September 30, 2022 and \$259 and \$827 of operating lease costs for right-of-use assets during the three and nine months ended September 30, 2021.
+The Company recognized \$55 and \$176 of rental expenses on the short term lease during the three and nine months ended September 30, 2022.
+The Company recognized \$75 and \$223 of sublease income during the three and nine months ended September 30, 2022 and \$77 and \$241 of sublease income during the three and nine months ended September 30, 2021.